Underdisc/Varkor/style.md

 # Style Guide
-This only covers the style that is used for naming identifiers.
-All other formatting should be handled by clang-format and the specifications for the formatting can be found in .clang-format.

-Besides this, there are no other style rules.
-The style rules are purely for making all code look consistent.
-I refuse to use any style rules that encourage the use of certain design patterns over speed.
-Speed is always the most important factor of any code.
+This covers the style of identifiers and conventions commonly used within the codebase.

+All formatting is handled by clang-format, for which there is a config file in the root of the repo.
+Sometimes clang-format is awkward.
+If something can look a bit nicer without it, turning clang-format off for a block is acceptable.

-## Variable Naming Scheme
+## Naming
+### Variables
 Variable names are always camel case and begin with a lowercase letter.

 - Local Variables `variableName`